Sequential subspace methods on Stiefel manifold optimization: Introduction

 This paper focuses on applying subspace methods to address the large-scale problems in (\ref{main_P}) with $n\gg r$.
 For $r=1$, the task involves minimizing a quadratic function over a unit sphere--a challenge encountered in trust region methods~\cite{sorensen_newtons_1982}\cite{conn_trust_2000}.
-The authors of \cite{hager_global_2005} introduce Sequential Subspace Methods (SSM) as a means to compute a global minimizer for large-scale problems. \cite{doi:10.1142/9789812709356_0012}.
-Subspace techniques have been widely employed in numerical linear algebra, as they enable the next iteration to be generated within a low-dimensional subspace.
-This approach reduces the computational cost of each iteration by solving associated low-dimensional subproblems, offering an effective solution to large-scale optimization challenges \cite{CSIAM-AM-2-4}.
-We extend the application of Sequential Subspace Minimization (SSM) to optimization problems on the Stiefel manifold where $ r > 1 $.
+The authors of \cite{hager_global_2005} introduce Sequential Subspace Methods (SSM) as a means to compute a global minimizer for large-scale problems. { Subspace techniques have been widely employed in numerical linear algebra, as they enable the next iteration to be generated within a low-dimensional subspace~\cite{doi:10.1142/9789812709356_0012}. } This approach reduces the computational cost of each iteration by solving associated low-dimensional subproblems, offering an effective solution to large-scale optimization challenges \cite{CSIAM-AM-2-4}.
+We extend the application of Sequential Subspace Methods (SSM) to optimization problems on the Stiefel manifold where $ r > 1 $.
 When the problem dimension $ n $ is large, it is common to encounter multiple local solutions, most of which are saddle points that are distant from the global minimizers.
-To ensure the quality of the solutions, we solve a sequence of regularized problems, and the global minimizers of these problems can be easily identified by computing the qualified critical points.
+To ensure solution quality, we solve a sequence of regularized problems, and their global minimizers can be easily identified by computing the qualified critical points.

 While our discussion primarily focuses on quadratic functions for clustering applications, the results presented in this paper can also offer insights into minimizing general objectives over Stiefel manifolds.
 Below, we outline the key contributions of this paper.